When is the Best Time to Trek the Annapurna Base Camp?

 Trek duration: 5-6 hours

-We will pass through the beautiful Machhapuchhre Base Camp (MBC) on our way.
+We will pass through the beautiful Machhapuchhre Base Camp (MBC).
 The magnificent views of Machhapuchhre (Fishtail), Annapurna III, Annapurna South, Himchuli, Glacier Dom, Gandharva Chuli, Gangapurna, and others will spellbind us.

-As you arrive at the Annapurna Base Camp region, you can also observe a stunning Himalayan sunset.
-You will stay overnight at a camp.
+You can observe a stunning Himalayan sunset at the Annapurna Base Camp Region.
+You will stay overnight at a Camp.

 Day 05: Annapurna Base Camp - MBC - Deurali - Himalaya - Dovan - Bamboo